 Our faculty, comprised of national and international leaders in the field of pathology, are committed to providing a challenging and supportive experience to our fellows.
-From left: Drs.
-Andrew Evans, Yi Ding, Richard Burack, John Bennett, and Archibald Perkins (not pictured: Dr. Daniel Ryan).
+From left: (back) Drs.
+Richard Burack, Andrew Evans, Archibald Perkins, (front) Yi Ding, John Bennett, and Genevieve Crane (not pictured: Dr. Daniel Ryan).

 Richard Burack, MD, PhD, Associate Professor.
 Director of Hematopathology Unit, Flow Cytometry Laboratory, Protein Electrophoresis Laboratory, and the Molecular Genetic Pathology Unit.
 Dr. Burack initiated this fellowship program in 2007 after arriving from Washington University in St. Louis where he trained and ultimately ran the hematopathology fellowship there.
 Dr. Burack’s clinical practice is focused on the diagnosis of hematopoietic malignancies.
 He has a particular interest in the application of molecular methods to diagnosis of lymphoma.